-PREVENT duty training
+PREVENT training

-PREVENT Duty training plays a crucial role in safeguarding vulnerable individuals and addressing the threat of radicalisation.
+PREVENT training plays a crucial role in safeguarding vulnerable individuals and addressing the threat of radicalisation.
 In the past 3 years, the UK has faced a high risk of more terrorist attacks.

 What is PREVENT training?

 PREVENT training helps people learn how to recognise signs of radicalisation and refer those at risk to the appropriate channels.
 PREVENT is a vital part of the counter-terrorism strategy CONTEST.
-It helps to stop and prevent radicalisation before it becomes a danger to the public.
+It helps to stop and restrict radicalisation before it becomes a danger to the public.

 Raising awareness and understanding of PREVENT training can help people identify and refer those showing signs of radicalisation.